iptizer/k8s-workshop/docs/setup/overview.md

     * Download the binary and execute, for example from github.com.
     * Detailed instructions [here](https://k9scli.io/topics/install/).

+## (optional) docker cli

+Building containers is not required as part of this workshop.
+But you may want to try it out.
+Building containers can be done for example with the Docker Engine.
+Note: There is also Docker Desktop available which is free to use for private use, probably has more comfort, but is also a heavyweight application.
+Docker Engine is recommended.

+To install Docker Engine follow these instructions: [https://docs.docker.com/engine/](https://docs.docker.com/engine/)

 ## Verify installation

 The following commands may be used to verify that everything is working as expected.